skip to main content

 • Repair

-Many items we place out for Kerbside Clean Up collections can be repaired.
+Many items we place out for Bulky Waste Collections or bins can be repaired.

 The Bower is an environmental charity offering programs and services to create a circular economy.